sucofunk/Beatmakers-Sketchbook-Hardware/solder-guide/solderguide.md

 ![Power PINs](images/powerPINs.png)

 When done, shorten the two power button pins with a jumper.
 If you bought a complete kit, the jumper is already attached to the pins.
 The jumper will be our temporary power switch.
 Removing the jumper will switch the device on.
-Putting it back on will turn it off.
+Putting it back on will turn it off - when the battery is connected.

 ## 13. MIDI Sockets